bitplane/9d/README.md

-# A simple 9p server
+# 🪙 9d - an embeddable 9p server

 A smallish (<1MB) 9p server that can be static linked in busybox images.